 You will want to take notes.
 So bring your favourite way to capture what is happening.
 If you use a laptop to capture notes, bring that.
 However, a laptop is not required at WordCamp.

 The sessions are not instructor-led tutorials where you follow them through a lesson using a laptop.
 They are mostly in presentation format.
 Each speaker is required to post their slides on the WordCamp Ottawa website so that they are available for you.
-SlideShare is a popular format, although some people may post PDFs.
+SlideShare is a popular format, although some people may prefer to post PDFs.

 Internet access will be available via WiFi.
 However, I have found that WiFi access in crowded locations, where many people are trying to access the resource at the same time, can be problematic.

 Spend some time looking at the schedule and plan your day.
 Prepare questions for the speakers.
 If they cannot address the question during the talk because of time constraints, they will be available during the day.